christianpaterson/JavaScript-The-Definitive-Guide/README.md

 I am thinking of renaming this file 'JavaScript: The Definitive Guide' Notes.
 I'm reading the book and will decide this week if I shall make a GitHub repo for my notes or not.

+I will gradually transform this document into a repo describing what I have learned from "The Definitive Guide."
+I am interested to learn how I might do this.
+For example, how do I even rename a GitHub repository?

 This README.md is edited from VSCode, and never via GitHub.

 Snapshots are always pushed from the command line.